Family Violence Resources

 What Council is doing

-Nillumbik Council identifies that there is a direct correlation between gender equity and preventing violence against women, and that family violence is a prevalent issue both locally and nationally.
+Nillumbik Council identifies that there is a direct correlation between gender equity and preventing violence against women.

 Council is committed to advancing gender equity and respectful relationships, and reducing violence against women and children in our community.
 Nillumbik’s Health and Wellbeing Plan 2017-2021 and the Gender Equity Policy 2018(PDF, 229KB) provide a framework for Council to deliver actions to improve gender equity and prevent violence against women.